 He was a Mormon for some 5 years until he discovered their supposed evils.
 And he was a Mason (for 8-9 years) until he discovered that Freemasonry (he now claims) was evil as well.

-Perhaps after a few more years as whatever he is now, he'll discover some evil there as well - and will write a book about it while going 'on the stump' with speaking engagements.
+Every few years, Bill seems to discover another 'evil' and, yes, he'll create a history showing how he's been involved with that and will soon have a book for sale telling you all about it while going 'on the stump' with speaking engagements.
 Yes, Bill is nothing if not dexterous with his beliefs and slow to find yet another 'truth' (or lucrative opportunity....).

 Oh, and he claims that he's an ordained minister - although (and curious for someone who ostensibly knows things are wrong from a religious perspective) he doesn't bother to tell us in what denomination he's achieved this distinction.
 Who ordained you, Bill?